 The General Scholarship is made possible through the generous gifts of individual donors, and is available to those students who qualify.
 The minimum qualifications for a student to receive the General Scholarship include being enrolled as a full-time student, an established 2.0 GPA, and job employment.
 Students completing their first semester may apply for their second semester.
 Scholarship amounts will be determined in the Summer after the posting of the Spring semester grades, with the awarding of the scholarship occuring in the Fall.

 New Students who do not have an established GPA often find it difficult to obtain scholarships for their first semester of studies.
 In order to remedy this, Southwestern has created a New Student Scholarship for those attending in their first semester.
-Students are also able to apply for the Impact Scholarships for their first semester.
+Southwestern has also opened up our 14 Impact Scholarships to first semester students.
 Additionally, there are scholarship opportunities from external sources which may be utilized.
 Information on non-seminary financial resources is available to prospective students.
 Some state conventions and foundations offer scholarships to students from their state.
 Students may contact the convention and/or foundation in their home state to make inquiry.
 Extensive information regarding scholarship criteria and deadlines is available on the seminary web site at www.swbts.edu/financialaid.